zerospiel/docs/docs/admin-installation.md

 ## Create and prepare the Management Kubernetes cluster

 The first step is to create the Kubernetes cluster.
+You should have the following installed:

+* Kubernetes
+* Helm
+* kubectl

 ### CNCF-certified Kubernetes